2005:

 Singer-songwriter and actor Huey Lewis is born in New York City.
 Lewis sang

-"Once Upon A Time In New York City" for Disney's 1988 animated feature Oliver & Company and appeared in Disney's 2000 movie Duets (a Hollywood Pictures release) with Gwyneth Paltrow.
-Music fans will know him as
+"Once Upon A Time In New York City" for Disney's 1988 animated feature Oliver & Company and

-the lead singer of Huey Lewis and The News, who appeared in concert at Disney World's Pleasure Island on
+appeared in Disney's 2000 movie Duets (a Hollywood Pictures release) with Gwyneth Paltrow.
+He also supplied the voice for Bulworth in the series Puppy Dog Pals.
+Music fans know him as the lead singer of Huey Lewis and The News, who appeared in concert at Disney World's Pleasure Island on New Year's Eve 1998.

 1975: